moneycle/moneycle.github.io/_posts/2015-06-24-buffer-withdrawals-to-stabilize-income.markdown

   remove $30k of spending for this year.
 There is now $150k left in your buffer that you will not touch until next year.

-  4. Set aside your stock allocation.
-For example, if you like a 60/40 allocation, rebalance your portfolio so that you have your target allocation (e.g. 60% of $970k = $582k) in stocks.
+  4. Rebalance your stock allocation.
+For example, if you use a 60% stock allocation, rebalance your remaining portfolio so that you have 60% in stocks (e.g. 60% of $970k = $582k).

   5. Invest the remainder in bonds (e.g. 970-582-150=$240k).